techidaily/site-win11-tips/source/_posts/activating-your-non-operational-windows-11-hotspot.md

  If you have tried all the solutions above but are still experiencing issues, it’s time to reset the network settings.
 Resetting your network settings can help restore connectivity if any configuration problems have occurred.

-1. Open System Settings (see[how to open System Settings on Windows](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for more information).
+1. Open System Settings (see [how to open System Settings on Windows](https://www.makeuseof.com/windows-ways-to-open-system-settings/) for more information).
 2. From the left pane, select the**Network & internet** tab.
 3. Then click**Advanced network settings** on the right.
 4. Under the**More settings** section, click on**Network reset** .